 Third-Order Intermodulation Distortion (IP3)

 As discussed previously,third-order intermodulation distortion may be accounted for with the GCOMP6 AmplifierS2D behavioral model by simply appending the required data after the S-Parameter data.
-For example, at 6 GHz, a published value of +37.32 dBm has been utilized in the model.
+For example, at 6 GHz, a value of +35.32 dBm has been utilized in the model.

 The ADS schematic and the Harmonic Balance simulation must be modified to perform the 2-tone IP3 analysis.
 A representative schematic is given below.